How to lose weight during the menopause?

 Natural ageing

-As people age, they usually become less active and their metabolism slows down as well.
+As people age, they typically become less active, and their metabolism slows down accordingly.
 These factors combined cause a reduction in muscle mass, making it easier for the body to store more fat.

 Poor sleep

 Women experience symptoms like hot flashes and night sweats during menopause, which can cause sleep deprivation.
-A lack of good quality sleep over time can cause weight gain.
+A lack of high-quality sleep over time can lead to weight gain.

 Weight loss tips during menopause

-It may be more challenging losing weight during menopause because of age and hormonal changes, but there are some strategies you could use to help you beat weight gain during this phase.
+It may be more challenging to lose weight during menopause because of age and hormonal changes, but there are some strategies you could use to help you beat weight gain during this phase.

 Increase physical activity

 Natural ageing and menopause can slow down your body’s metabolism over time.
-A good way to address this is to increase your physical activity levels, making sure to add in exercises that build muscle and reduce body fat like resistance training and weight lifting exercises.
+A good way to address this is to increase your physical activity levels, ensuring that you incorporate exercises that build muscle and reduce body fat, such as resistance training and weightlifting exercises.

 Eat healthy meals

 A vital part of losing unhealthy weight requires you to eat fewer calories than your body needs daily.
-You can start with weekly meal planning and avoiding junk food, which mostly contain unhealthy (empty) calories.
-You should always aim to eat and fill up on healthy food portions with fewer calories like whole grain foods, protein, fruit and vegetables.
+You can start with weekly meal planning and avoiding junk food, which mainly contains unhealthy (empty) calories.
+You should always aim to eat and fill up on healthy portions of food with fewer calories, such as whole grain foods, protein, fruits, and vegetables.

 Join weight loss groups

-Weight loss groups provide support and accountability to help you make and keep your weight loss goals.
-The NHS has a free 12 week weight loss plan with weekly diet and exercise goals, including an online weight loss community to support you through the process.
+Weight loss groups offer support and accountability to help you achieve and maintain your weight loss goals.
+The NHS offers a free 12-week weight loss plan, complete with weekly diet and exercise goals, as well as an online weight loss community to support you throughout the process.

 Make key lifestyle changes

-In addition to losing unhealthy weight, you should also plan to maintain your weight loss long term.
-Certain lifestyle changes can help you keep the weight off over time.
+In addition to losing unhealthy weight, you should also plan to maintain your weight loss in the long term.
+Making certain lifestyle changes can help you maintain the weight loss over time.
 For example, you can quit smoking, reduce your alcohol intake to moderate levels, drink more water every day and ensure you get good quality sleep at night.

 Consider additional methods